-What NOT to Do After a Car Crash
+What NOT to Do After an Indiana Car Crash

 - Admitting fault.
 While most people do not purposely admit they caused an accident, you should avoid even seemingly innocent comments that could be misconstrued.
 Apologizing to the other driver or saying you did not see them could be used later as an admission of fault.
 It is better not to make any comments about the crash and stick to just gathering information.